 The City's Corporate Business Plan 2017-18 - 2021-22 is in line with Department of Local Government, Sport and Cultural Industries' Integrated Planning and Reporting Framework which sets out the requirements for local governments to undertake planning and reporting.

 Absolute Majority.

-That Council BY AN ABSOLUTE MAJORITY ADOPTS the Corporate Business Plan 2017-18 to 2021-22, as shown in Attachment 1 of this Report.
+That Council BY AN ABSOLUTE MAJORITY ADOPTS the Corporate Business Plan 2017-18 to 2021-22, as shown in Attachment 1 of Report CJ132-08/17.

 To access this attachment on electronic document, click here: Attach7brf170808.pdf